Clementjatts/ATS-CV-Optimizer/DEPLOYMENT_GUIDE.md

 ### 1.1 Create Environment File

-Create a `.env` file in your project root with your Firebase configuration:
+Create a `.env` file in your project root with your Firebase and Gemini configuration:

 ```bash
 # Firebase Configuration